What it's like to study law: a tale from a first-year student

 Staying healthy while studying

-The workload for law can be very tiring and time-consuming, so it is important to stay healthy and active.
-I manage to balance study with my social life, sleep, work, hobbies as well as taking the time to care for my body - who knew the gym could actually be something to look forward to?!
+The workload for law can be very tiring and time-consuming, so it’s important to stay healthy and active.
+I have made great new friends who are committed to study, but always have time to hang out and forget about assessments for a while.
+I manage to balance study with my social life, sleep, work and hobbies as well as taking the time to care for my body - who knew the gym could actually be something to look forward to?!

-I believe that the best way to manage what seems like a very long list of things to do is to plan ahead and schedule your time.
+I believe the best way to manage what seems like a very long list of things to do is to plan ahead and schedule your time.
 This can be as simple as investing in a calendar or a groovy new diary – time for an Officeworks trip!
-In addition to this, I have made great new friends who are committed to study, but always have time to hang out and forget about assessments for a while.
-But be warned - there will always be late nights and a rushed exam or seminar preparation, but this is inevitable and all a part of uni life.
+But be warned - there will always be late nights and a rushed exam or seminar preparation.
+This is inevitable and all a part of uni life.

-My overall experience of studying law is that it is tough, but challenging in a good way.
+My overall experience of studying law is that it is tough but challenging in a good way.
 There will always be lots of work to do but, more importantly, lots of exciting new opportunities.
-I love law school and I think you will too!
+I love law school, and I think you will too!

 About the author